agillette/rust-book/README.md

 # rust-book
-Projects and notes from The Rust Progrtamming Language
+Projects and notes from The Rust Programming Language